sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/prepare_bootable_usb_windows.md

 This document explains the procedure to create a bootable USB device for Standalone Edge Node installation.

-## Prerequisites

-- WSL Ubuntu-22.04 distribution installed on your system.
-- Alternatively, Ubuntu-22.04 Virtual Machine in Hyper-V
+## Install Ubuntu 22.04 on Windows Subsystem for Linux

-### Enable Windows Subsystem for Linux (WSL) or Hyper-V Manager
+### Enable Windows Subsystem for Linux (WSL)

 1. Navigate to "Programs and Features" in the Control Panel:

    Press `Win + R` to open the "Run" dialog, type `appwiz.cpl`, and hit Enter.
 2. Click on "Turn Windows features on or off."
-3. In the list of features, locate and select:
-   - "Windows Subsystem for Linux", or
+3. In the list of features, locate and select "Windows Subsystem for Linux".
-   - "Hyper-V".
 4. Click OK to apply the changes.

 > **NOTE**: A reboot may be required to apply changes to the operating system.

-### Install Ubuntu 22.04 on Windows Subsystem for Linux
+### Install Ubuntu Distribution

 1. Open PowerShell in administrator mode by right-clicking and selecting "Run as administrator".
 2. List available Linux distributions with the following command: